 Slate called the piece “tremendous” and wrote that “stories like these are good reminders that forensic science has made significant progress in recent years.”

-Born in Toledo, Ohio, Myers mostly grew up in Arizona after her parents fell in love with the desert on a vacation.
+Born in Toledo, Ohio, Myers mostly grew up in Arizona after her parents fell in love with the desert.
 She graduated with honors from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in 2005.
 She has a minor in Spanish.